EU-US Privacy Shield Privacy Statement

 In the event Innodata is acting as an agent and/or on behalf of a customer entity and does not receive Personal Data or Sensitive Information directly from the individual who is the subject of the information, it will use or disclose such information only to the extent permitted or required by law or the customer entity pursuant to the contract with the customer entity.
 Innodata shall treat information as Sensitive Information where it receives the information from a third party and the third-party treats and identifies the information as Sensitive Information.

-In the event Innodata collects Personal Data directly from individuals in the EU, in order to disclose such Personal Data to a non-Affiliate third-party, Innodata will apply the “Notice” and “Choice” principles described above.
-Where Innodata wishes to transfer such Personal Data from the EU to a non-Affiliate third-party, unless an exception applies, it will (i) ensure that the third-party is contractually obligated to process the subject Personal Data only for limited, specific purposes consistent with the consent provided by the individual; and (ii) ensure that the third-party recipient provides at least the same level of privacy protection as is required by the relevant Principles and notify Innodata if it makes a determination that it can no longer meet this obligation.
+In the event Innodata collects Personal Data directly from individuals in the EU or UK, in order to disclose such Personal Data to a non-Affiliate third-party, Innodata will apply the “Notice” and “Choice” principles described above.
+Where Innodata wishes to transfer such Personal Data from the EU or UK to a non-Affiliate third-party, unless an exception applies, it will (i) ensure that the third-party is contractually obligated to process the subject Personal Data only for limited, specific purposes consistent with the consent provided by the individual; and (ii) ensure that the third-party recipient provides at least the same level of privacy protection as is required by the relevant Principles and notify Innodata if it makes a determination that it can no longer meet this obligation.
 Innodata may potentially be liable if these requirements are not met.

 In the event Innodata is acting as an agent and/or on behalf of a customer entity and does not receive Personal Information directly from the individual who is the subject of the information, it will use or disclose such information only to the extent permitted or required by law or the customer entity pursuant to the contract with the customer entity.